mythology-and-legends-in-warfare

 Viking ships were often named after the creatures carved onto them.
 Names like Ormrinn Langi (The Long Serpent) and Jörmungandr (named after the world serpent) were common.
 These names gave the ship an identity, a soul, and a reputation.
 A ship known as "the Serpent" was expected to strike with venomous speed and coil around its enemies, reflecting the symbiotic relationship between the vessel and its mythical namesake.

 This naming tradition extended to entire fleets.
 King Olaf Tryggvason's legendary ship Ormrinn Langi was said to be the largest and most beautiful in all of Norway, its prow carved with a golden serpent so lifelike that enemies reportedly fled before it even sailed into range.
+The sagas record that the ship carried a crew of over 100 warriors, each chosen for their skill and loyalty, making the vessel itself a mobile fortress of mythic proportions.

 The Dual Symbolism of Dragons and Serpents

 In Norse mythology, dragons and serpents occupied complex symbolic territory.
 The Midgard Serpent, Jörmungandr, encircled the world, representing both the boundaries of the known world and the chaotic forces that threatened to break through.
-Dragons like Níðöggr gnawed at the roots of Yggdrasil, the world tree, embodying decay, destruction, and the relentless passage of time.
+Dragons like Níðhöggr gnawed at the roots of Yggdrasil, the world tree, embodying decay, destruction, and the relentless passage of time.

 By placing these creatures on their ships, Vikings were not just seeking protection.
 They were claiming a connection to the primal forces that shaped the universe.
 The dragon on a ship's prow represented the will to dominate the sea, to master chaos, and to project power into unknown waters.
 To carry a dragon figurehead was to ride with the same fearsome energy that shook the foundations of the cosmos.